Josefina Castillo Baltodano

 Bio/CV:

 Previously, she served as President of Marian University until 2009.
 During her presidency, she led the transition from a college to university status.
+Baltodano was highlighted in Diverse: Issues in Higher Education in the “Top 35 Women in Higher Education” in 2019.
 She served on the Higher Education Resource Services (HERS) Board of Directors, the University of Wisconsin System President’s Council on Diversity, the Alta Bates Summit Foundation Board, and the Board of Directors of the American Council on Education (ACE) Women’s Network Executive Council.
 She also served as Chair on the Board of Directors for the Alameda Health System Foundation, while simultaneously serving as the Campaign Chair.
 In honor of her exceptional service, Josefina was chosen as the 2017 recipient of the Outstanding Fundraising Volunteer Award from the Association of American Fundraising Professionals, Golden Gate Chapter.
+She is co-author of, “Opening Doors: The Higher Education Executive Leadership Playbook” which was published in 2021.

 Under her outstanding leadership as Campaign Committee Chair, the Alameda Health System Foundation received the largest institutional gift and the largest bequest in its history.
-Greatly surpassing the original goal, she spearheaded the capital campaign that supports the vital services and programs for the Alameda Health System.
+Greatly surpassing the original goal; she spearheaded the capital campaign that supports the vital services and programs for the Alameda Health System.
 Through Josie’s dedication to providing world-class health care to all members of our community, she serves as a shining example of a philanthropist with a driven mission of bettering her community.

-Baltodano has over 20 years at UC Berkeley in administration and teaching, which included development and leadership of the Academic Achievement Division (AAD), and teaching in the Ethnic Studies Department.
+Baltodano has 33 years at UC Berkeley in administration and teaching, which included development and leadership of the Academic Achievement Division (AAD), and teaching in the Ethnic Studies Department.
 At Alliant International University in California, she served as Executive Vice President for Strategic Planning and Advancement and University Professor.
 She also served at John F. Kennedy University, California where she was Vice President for University Research, Vice President for University Relations, and Dean and Professor, School of Management.

 Josie headshot